The Fund supports networks of state health policy decision makers to help identify, inspire, and inform policy leaders.

 February 2026 Ashley N. Gearhardt, Kelly D. Brownell, Allan M. Brandt,

-Context: Ultraprocessed foods (UPFs) now dominate the global food supply and are strongly associated with risks for heart disease, cancers, metabolic… More
+Ultraprocessed foods (UPFs) now dominate the global food supply and are strongly associated with risks for heart disease, cancers, metabolic disease, diabetes, and obesity.
+UPFs are likely associated with rates of neurologic issues such as dementia and Parkinson’s disease and predict premature death.
+More

 January 2026 Daniel Baslock, Nari Yoo,

-Context: Inadequate descriptions of rurality limit comparisons across rural areas and can lead to overgeneralizations in health policy research.… More
+Inadequate descriptions of rurality limit comparisons across rural areas and can lead to overgeneralizations in health policy research.
+Single indicators of state-level rurality, such as rural population percentage or population density, are often used in isolation and fail to capture the multidimensional nature of rural character, obscuring important differences among states.
+More

 December 2025 Guangyi Wang, Daniel F. Collin, Deborah Karasek, Rita Hamad,